jglovier/jglovier.github.io/_posts/2013-12-20-rss-for-jekyll.md

 Yup, that's it!
 Just `jekyll build` your site and push, or if you are on [GitHub Pages](http://pages.github.com/), just push your changes to master and your new RSS feed will be in place.

-Don't forget to put a link to your feed somewhere where your readers will no about it and be able to find it.
+Don't forget to put a link to your feed somewhere where in your page layout so your readers will know about it and be able to find it.

+Also, it's a good idea to add a `<link>` element in the document `<head>` for browsers that have built in support for RSS feed-readers.
+You can use a line like this: `<link href='http://joelglovier.com/feed.xml' rel='alternate' type='application/atom+xml'>` (props to [@pengwynn](https://github.com/pengwynn) for [pointing this one out with a PR](https://github.com/jglovier/jglovier.github.io/pull/48)).

 Mad props to [@snaptortoise](https://github.com/snaptortoise) for creating these simple and easy to use RSS Jekyll templates!